gracelang/language/website/GraceModules/sys.md

 argv -> Sequence⟦String⟧
 // the command-line arguments to this program

+cwd -> String
+// the absolute pathname of the current working directory

 elapsedTime -> Number
 // the time in seconds, since an arbitrary epoch.
 Subtract one elapsedTime